 If patients have used recreational cannabis in the past, I would still probably start them at a slightly higher dose than normal; instead of 1-2 mg THC, I may start at 2.5 mg THC in someone who has used it before in the past.
 It's still a relatively low dose, and you build up slowly.

-What are the key factors in choosing one administration form over another (i.e. oral, pulmonary, transdermal)?
+Administration What are the key factors in choosing one administration form over another?

 The majority of my prescribing is oil (sublingual administration).
 I find it to be effective and easy to administer.